TouchDesigner/TDMCP/README.md

 Drop one component into your project and your agent gets 26 tools for creating operators, wiring them, setting parameters, reading DATs, inspecting runtime values and looking up TD documentation.

-Works with Claude Code, Codex, Antigravity (`agy`), Cursor, OpenCode, and any other client that speaks streamable-HTTP MCP.
+Works with Claude Code, Codex, Antigravity (`agy`), OpenCode, and any other client that speaks streamable-HTTP MCP.

 > **Beta.** The interface may still change and feedback is wanted.
 Found a bug?
 > Open an [issue](https://github.com/TouchDesigner/TDMCP/issues); want to ask